cfkubo/k8s-security/README.md

 # k8s-security

-## Repo to setup k8s on MAC M1 ARM
+## Repo to setup kubeadm k8s on MAC M1 ARM
 > Collection of scripts and files to setup a kubeadm k8s cluster on Ubuntu

 ### Option 1: setup vms with multipass on mac or ubuntu